ashleyfae/naked-social-share/readme.txt

 The share counters are cached for 3 hours to improve loading times and to avoid making API calls on every single page load.

+= Will this plugin slow down my site? =

+If you opt to display share counts, then the plugin uses third party APIs to get that information.
+However, these calls are made via ajax after the page is loaded, so you won't notice any impact on loading time.
+Here's how the process works:

+* Page loads immediately with saved share numbers.
+* If the cache has expired, then JavaScript picks that up and makes an ajax call to fetch new numbers.
+* The new numbers are saved in the background and the cache expiry is updated.
+* The page is updated via JavaScript with the new numbers.
+* On the next page load, the new saved numbers are displayed and since the cache is now valid, no ajax call is made.

 = How can I extend the plugin to add a new site? =

 You can add a new site using filters and actions from the plugin.
 Here's an example showing how to create an add-on plugin to add 'Email' as a social site option: https://gist.github.com/nosegraze/73e950885fdbbecb20fe